Tight Fine-Grained Bounds for Direct Access on Join Queries: Set-Disjointness-Based Hardness for Self-join free Direct Access

 In this section, we show lower bounds for lexicographically ranked direct access for all self-join free queries and all variable orders.
 We first reduce general direct access queries to the special case of star queries, which we introduce in Section~\ref{sec:lowerdirect_star}.
 Then we show that lower bounds for direct access to star queries follow from lower bounds for \pb{$k$-Set-Disjointness}, see Section~\ref{sec:lowerdirect_setdisj}.
-Later, in Section~\ref{sec:lowersetdisjointness}, we prove a lower bound for \pb{$k$-Set-Disjointness} based on the \pb{Zero-Clique} Conjecture.
+Later, in Section~\ref{sec:lowersetdisjointness} we prove a lower bound for \pb{$k$-Set-Disjointness} based on the \pb{Zero-Clique} Conjecture, and in Section~\ref{sec:selfjoins} we remove the assumption that $Q$ is self-join free.